-The team is interested in investigating the biodegradation processes of organic environmental pollutants, with special emphasis in fluorinated compounds.
+The Microbial Biodegradation and Bioprospecting team is interested in investigating the biodegradation processes of organic environmental pollutants, with special emphasis in fluorinated compounds.
 With this objective, the team is focused in obtaining and characterising microbial consortia capable of efficiently degrading these compounds and in investigating the metabolic mechanisms responsible for the biodegradation processes, generating essential knowledge for the treatment of contaminated industrial effluents.

-Another important focus of the team is the bioprospection of marine Actinobacteria for the discovery of novel bioactive compounds with pharmaceutical/industrial applications.
-The potential of Actinobacteria for the production of bioactive metabolites is enormous and Actinobacteria associated with Portuguese marine sources are highly unexplored.
-The team is thus keen in finding new antimicrobials, anticancer, anti-inflammatory and anti-obesity compounds, as well as new biosurfactants and antifouling molecules.
+Another important focus of the team is the bioprospecting of marine actinobacteria for the discovery of novel bioactive compounds with pharmaceutical/industrial applications.
+The potential of actinobacteria for the production of bioactive metabolites is enormous and actinobacteria associated with Portuguese marine sources are highly unexplored.
+The team is thus keen in finding new antimicrobials, anticancer, anti-inflammatory and anti-obesity compounds, as well as new biosurfactants and other industrially relevant molecules.
 By searching for compounds relevant to the health and industrial sectors, the team seeks to translate biotechnological research into products with high added value and to contribute to the development of the blue economy.